Choosing between Pipedrive and Infusionsoft (now Keap) for your sales and marketing stack often comes down to five questions:

 Pipedrive, Keap, and ZoomInfo all help businesses sell more.
 They start from different assumptions about where the bottleneck lies.

 Pipedrive assumes the bottleneck is deal visibility.
-If salespeople can see every deal's stage, value, and next action on a single board, they'll close more.
+If salespeople can see every deal's stage, value, and next action on a single board, they will close more.
 The product is designed from the salesperson's point of view, not the manager's.
-Everything else (marketing, invoicing, support) is someone else's problem.
+Everything else -- marketing, invoicing, support -- is someone else's problem.

 Keap assumes the bottleneck is operational fragmentation.
 Small business owners juggle email marketing, appointment scheduling, invoicing, and follow-up across five to seven disconnected tools.
 Keap's answer is Lifecycle Automation: a framework that maps every customer touchpoint from lead capture to repeat purchase into one system, with automation handling the repetitive work.

 ZoomInfo assumes the bottleneck is intelligence.
-Your CRM can track deals well, and your automation can send the right emails at the right time, but none of it matters if you're targeting the wrong accounts, missing buyer signals, or working with stale data.
-ZoomInfo's GTM Context Graph (the platform's intelligence layer) processes 1.5B+ data points daily to surface which accounts are in-market, who the decision-makers are, and what's driving or stalling each deal.
+Your CRM can track deals well, and your automation can send the right emails at the right time, but none of it matters if you are targeting the wrong accounts, missing buyer signals, or working with stale data.
+ZoomInfo's GTM Context Graph processes 1.5B+ data points daily to surface which accounts are in-market, who the decision-makers are, and what is driving or stalling each deal.

 For a five-person sales team selling locally, Pipedrive or Keap is likely sufficient.
 For a B2B team where finding and prioritizing the right accounts determines whether the quarter succeeds, ZoomInfo changes the equation.